glaucodesouza/btp-cap-tips/how-to-use-postman-to-test-your-deployed-app/readme.md

 ## Pre-requisites
 - You have already a deployed app
 - You have the url to call your app externally
+- **IMPORTANT: ASK FOR A BTP COCKPIT Administrator or BASIS to give APIKey for you to test in postman**
 ## Step 1:
 - We will create two requests
   - a request 1 will be to get the access token from your app-srv